Rules & Certification Frequently Asked Questions

 Missing this deadline means you are out of compliance with the BOA.
 It’s as simple as that.
 Holding yourself out as a CPA when you haven’t properly renewed puts both yourself and your firm at a huge liability risk.
 At the very least, you will be subject to BOA fines once you do get around to renewing.

-What happens if my last name changes?
+What if my last name changes?

 What is a certificate status?